‘Days Of Our Lives’ Spoilers: Lamon Archey On Eli Grant, Saving Gabi, And Lani’s Paternity Secret

 After finding out that he is the father of Lani’s baby, the pregnant detective asked Eli Grant for a huge favor.
 Despite being the baby daddy, Lani wanted Eli to keep quiet.
 She thinks it is best for everyone if people think that JJ Deveraux (Casey Moss) is the father of her unborn child.
 Even though he struggled with not knowing his own father, Eli agreed to the request.

 Days Of Our Lives spoilers suggest that Eli might not be able to keep his promise, though.
 The actor told the magazine that since finding out the truth, becoming a father has become very important to Eli.
-It’s not that he wants a child with Lani, but due to his own tortured childhood memories.
+It’s not because he wants a child with Lani, but because of his own tortured childhood memories.

 Eli’s Inner Turmoil